NDHANA94/dynrclcpp/README.md

 # dynrclcpp
 Dynamic ROS 2 client library

-This library allows developers to dynamically create and desstroy ROS2 entities such as *publishers, subscriptions, service clients* and *service servers*.
+This library allows developers to dynamically create and destroy ROS2 entities such as *publishers, subscriptions, service clients* and *service servers*.

 ### Features